testla-project/testla-screenplay-core-js/doc/logging.md

 ## Creating a custom logger

+> Introduced in: 1.1.0
+>
+> This feature is currently in experimental stage and might see bigger changes.

 Logging is internally build on events.
 To establish an own logging solution you just have to listen to the log events.

 ```typescript